BryanSoltis/KenticoMVCWidgetShowcase/README.md

 ### MVC App
 1. Open the **[PROJECTFOLDER]\KenticoMVCWidgetShowcase.sln** in Visual Studio.

-2. Update Web settings (IIS) to you preferred path.
+2. Update Web settings (IIS) to your preferred path.
 The article uses http://localhost/KenticoMVCWidgetShowcase as the URL.

 3. Update the ConnectionString.